mnemnion/orb/doc/md/notes/grimoire.md

 An analogous operation is backweaving.

-A weave in Grimoire is an HTML/CSS/JS document.
+A weave in Grimoire is an HTML_CSS_JS document.
 In other words, a program.
 The weave is much closer akin to the source than any tangle.
 Any Grimoire program can have a weave view, though it isn't necessary; many will have no tangle at all, containing the functionality within Grimoire.